entigolabs/waypoint/README.md

 # Waypoint

 Waypoint is a demo application that showcases automated application provisioning into a Kubernetes cluster using [Entigo Infralib](https://github.com/entigolabs/entigo-infralib).
-It demonstrates data gathering from an external public API, storing the results in a database, and serving them through a web interface — running as multiple replicas for redundancy.
+It demonstrates data gathering from an external public API, storing the results in a database, and serving them through a web interface.
+Capable of running as multiple replicas for redundancy.

 The application is API-first: both components generate their client and server code from a shared [OpenAPI specification](./openapi.yaml).